empa-scientific-it/openbis/app-openbis-command-line/src/python/README.md

-  commit         Commit the repository to git and inform openBIS. config         Get/set configurations. data_set       Get/set settings related to the data set. download       Download files of a linked data set. init           Initialize the folder as a data repository. init_analysis  Initialize the folder as an analysis folder. move           Move the repository found in the given data set id.
+  commit         Commit the repository to git and inform openBIS. config         Get/set configurations. data_set       Get/set settings related to the data set. download       Download files of a data set. init           Initialize the folder as a data repository. init_analysis  Initialize the folder as an analysis folder. move           Move the repository found in the given data set id.